PTSD in teens defined

 Elevations RTC and PTSD in teens

-Elevations RTC, a co-ed residential treatment center for teens ages 13-17, helps teens overcome PTSD, depression, anxiety, substance use and many other struggles.
+Elevations RTC, a all gender residential treatment center for teens ages 13-17, helps teens overcome PTSD, depression, anxiety, substance use and many other struggles.
 Elevations RTC utilizes Cognitive Behavioral Therapy, EMDR and DBT to treat PTSD in teens.
 Elevations RTC has a strong peer culture model, where other students help support those struggling with PTSD and other issues.

 Elevations RTC uses a holistic approach which allows students to see how all of the aspects of their lives connect to each other.
 Family therapy is offered with weekly Skype sessions and visits reconnecting families in need of help.